NameFILIP/tip-calculator/README.md

 ## Overview

-A very simple Progressive Web App to help calculate how much to tip at a restaurant.
+A simple Progressive Web App to help calculate how much to tip at a restaurant: https://namefilip.github.io/tip-calculator/

 ## How to publish